-The England international has been left out of the starting line-up in the last three games, but the Italian insists the veteran midfielder remains an integral part of his plans
+The Chelsea veteran has been left out of the starting lineup for the last three games, but the Blues' boss insists the midfielder remains an integral part of his plans.Roberto Di Matteo has underlined the importance of Frank Lampard to Chelsea and has indicated that he could come back into the side to face Nordsjaelland in Tuesday's UEFA Champions League encounter.

-The 34-year-old was left out for the Blues' last match in the Champions League, a 2-2 draw with Juventus, and has also been on the bench for recent games against QPR and Arsenal.
+The 34-year-old veteran was left out for the Blues' last match in the Champions League, a 2-2 draw with Juventus, and he has also been on the bench for recent games against Queens Park Rangers and Arsenal.
+Nevertheless, Di Matteo still has faith in the player who has been a staple for Chelsea for years.

 "We're fortunate to have a very strong squad with very good players.
 Going forward with a busy schedule it's important we can use these players."